-6.6.3 Academic Citation Data
+6.6.3 Academic citation data

-The Cora dataset comprises a large collection of approximately 200,000 academic papers on computer science topics, including citation information [102].
+The Cora dataset comprises a large collection of approximately 200,000 academic papers on computer science topics, including citation information (McCallum et al., 2000).
 We construct a directed graph with papers as nodes and citations as edges, and then remove papers with missing metadata or zero outgoing citations, leaving us with 28,155 papers.
 The average out-degree is 3.26 citations per paper, and 0.011% of the total possible edges are present in the graph.